Editor's Note: This blog post was originally published in February 2020 but was updated to reflect current announcements from Google in July 2022.

-As with any major shift involving privacy, data, and advertising, business experts and publications have been frantically buzzing about how this will change the way we do business online.
+As with any major shift involving privacy, data, and advertising, business experts and publications have been frantically buzzing about how the phase out and Google's rejection of ad-tracking will change the way we do business online.

 But, do we really need to panic?

-The truth is, Google Chrome's third-party cookie phase-out could heavily impact some areas of the marketing and advertising space, while other tactics will still stay pretty much the same.
+The truth is, Google Chrome's privacy efforts could heavily impact some areas of the marketing and advertising space, while other tactics will still stay pretty much the same.

-If you're an advertiser or a marketer who's thrived on third-party data for pinpointed online audience targeting strategies, you might be worried about how you'll navigate this pivot.
+However, if you're an advertiser or a marketer who's thrived on third-party data or individual data for pinpointed online audience targeting strategies, you might be worried about how you'll navigate this pivot.

-4 Things to Know About Google's Cookie Phase-Out
+5 Things to Know About Google's Cookie Phase-Out and Privacy Pivots

 1. Google isn't banning all cookies.